 The courses consist of related information and correlated shop practice.
-Basic programs take up theory and related information necessary to carry out a shop program consisting of practice in welding all types of joints in all positions with coated all-position electrodes on mild steel plates, oxy-acetylene welding.
-Advanced work involves review of basic work, theory and related information as well as demonstrations and practice.
+Basic programs take up theory and related information necessary to carry out a shop program consisting of practice in welding all types of joints in all positions with coated all-position electrodes on mild steel plates, oxyacetylene welding.
+Advanced work involves review of basic work, theory and related information as well as demonstrations and limited practice in the following sepcialty welding: